oracle-livelabs/security/database/advanced/data-masking-subsetting/data-masking-subsetting.md

 # Oracle Data Masking and Subsetting (DMS)

 ## Introduction
-This workshop provides an introduction to the features and functionality of the Oracle Data Masking and Subsetting (DMS) pack for Enterprise Manager.
-It gives the user an opportunity to learn how to configure those features in order to secure their sensitive data in a Non-Production environment, with a particular focus on **Data Sharing** use case.
+This workshop introduces the core functionality of the **Oracle Data Masking and Subsetting (DMS)** pack for Enterprise Manager.
+Participants will learn how to configure and utilize key features to protect sensitive data in non-production environments.
+A particular emphasis will be placed on the **Data Sharing** use case, showcasing how DMS ensures secure sharing of data with third parties, such as developers, testers, or external collaborators, by masking or subsetting sensitive information.
+This approach helps maintain compliance with privacy regulations while ensuring data remains usable for non-production purposes.

 *Estimated Lab Time:* 70 minutes

-*Version tested in this lab:* DBEE 19.23 and Oracle Enterprise Manager 24.1.
+*Version tested in this lab:* DBEE 19.23 and Oracle Enterprise Manager 24c.

 ### Objectives
 - Data Discovery: Create an Application Data Model (ADM) with discovered sensitive columns
 - Data Masking: Generate and execute a data masking script to mask sensitive data.
-Compare before/after values
 - Data Subsetting: Generate and execute the data subsetting script.

-Compare before/after values
+Finally, we will see how the masked and subsetted data can be used securely for data sharing with third-party collaborators.
+By ensuring that sensitive information is protected, participants will see how this approach allows for seamless collaboration in testing, development, or analytics while maintaining regulatory compliance and data privacy.

 ### Prerequisites
 This lab assumes you have: